Harbours, Hookers, Heroines and Women in Masquerade

 There was one whorehouse on the already mentioned street, namely Vijverstraat St. number 28.
 This brothel was successively exploited by Neeltje Sijtsma, Jan Winkel and Bastiaantje Bongen.
 It was a relatively big whorehouse with three to seven prostitutes working.
 The other one was located at Grote Ossemarkt St. number 8.
 This whorehouse was run by Johannes Antonius Pieters.
-It was smaller than the brothel at Vijverstraat St. and had only two women working.
+It was smaller than the brothel at Vijverstraat St., and had only two women working.
 In fact, two or three was the average number of whores working and living in whorehouse.

 Interestingly, two of the four whoremasters were women.
-We will come back to the role whore madams had.
+We'll come back to the role whore madams had.
 The so-called johns who visited these brothels were mainly sailors, since Harlingen only had about 10,000 inhabitants back then, of which about half was male.
 The number of adult men was even lower, of course.
 Whores working in these two brothels mainly came from the north of the Netherlands, like Groningen and Leeuwarden (De Mik 1985).

 Harbours and garrison towns, however, started to regulate prostitution not long after the French period.
-This because of the emergence of syfillistische aandoeningen ‘syfilistic conditions’ (Muyres 2019).
+This because of the emergence of syfillistische aandoeningen ‘syphilitic conditions’ (Muyres 2019).
 Harlingen had started regulating prostitution again with the police order of 1851, being the third town in the Netherlands to do so, after the towns of Alkmaar and Den Helder (De Mik 1985).
 The caption of the police order read ‘Van publieke vrouwen en huizen van ontucht’ (concerning public women and houses of fornication).
 Only if prostitutes reported themselves, they could keep their rode boekje ‘red booklet’, their de-facto permit.
 Soon after, in 1878, the order regulating prostitution was abolished already.
-The prevailing opinion had shifted further towards banning prostitution as an undesired, evil phenomenon that should not be sanctioned in any way.
+The prevailing opinion had shifted further towards banning prostitution as an undesired, evil phenomenon that shouldn't be sanctioned in any way.

 Aside, we found that the port town of Flushing in province Zeeland already had regulated prostitution in 1829 with the ‘Reglement op de zoogenaamde Publieke Huizen en Publieke Vrouwen binnen de Stad Vlissingen’ (regulation concerning so-called public houses and public women within the town of Flushing).
 Another interesting side note.
 When in 1856 the town of Den Helder regulated prostitution, it was Christina K. daughter of a porter, who successfully asked permission to start a brothel.
 As such not very out of the ordinary.
-The sensational thing was Christina’s age, namely 13 years.
-When she was 28, she was the owner of a brothel in the university town of Leiden in province Zuid Holland.
+Sensational thing was Christina’s age, namely 13 years.
+When she was 28, Christina was the owner of a brothel in the university town of Leiden in province Zuid Holland.
 Quite a career.

 2.3. moral demonization